-America’s No. 1 college major for salary and job availability

-America’s No. 1 college major for salary and job availability, according to Marketwatch.com.
+America’s No. 1 college major for salary and job availability, according to Marketwatch.com (2019).

 Get all the resources of a major research university in a small, close-knit department that feels like family.
-NAME undergraduate classes feature a faculty/student ratio of about 1:20.
+NAME undergraduate classes have an average class size of 25.
 That means instructors who know you by name and academic advising that’s available on your schedule.